 The main key ingredient is called eucalyptol, and this is not only exclusive to Listerine.
 It can be found in a number of commercial mouthwashes.

 This can be found in botanical repellents as its active ingredient.
-Also, there are a number of strong studies that show lemon eucalyptus is an effective repellent.
+Also, there are a number of strong studies that show lemon eucalyptus is an effective insecticides.

 You don’t have to take my word for it, the pros at Centers for Disease Control and Prevention has said it themselves, alongside with DEET and picaridin.